eilara/Rx.pl/README.md

                                    ->unshift(0);

 We merge them, and start the event with 0, assuming the user starts with button released.
-No way in Gtk actually to check this, but lets assume.
+No way in Gtk actually to check this, but let's assume.

 Here is how a pair of mouse clicks would look like in a marble diagram: